Need better scanning performance?

 Core Design of TargetROIDef Object

-object is used to specify one or more recognition tasks to be performed on some regions of interest (ROIs) within an image.
-In simple terms, TargetROIDef
+The TargetROIDef object specifies one or more recognition tasks to be performed on regions of interest (ROIs) within an image.
+In simple terms:

 TargetROIDef = Recognition Task Definition + Spatial Location Definition